brandibushman/Math-4610-USU-Keobbe/Software Manual Folder/Quadratic Routine.md

 **Author:** Brandi

-**Language:** Probably C
+**Language:** Python

 For example,

-    quad.py

-will produce an executable **./a.exe** than can be executed.
-If you want a different name, the following will work a bit better

-    no sure yet
+    quadratic.py

-**Description/Purpose:** This routine will take values a,b,c then compute the quadratic equation.
+**Description/Purpose:** This routine will take values a,b,c which are the coefficients for a quadratic polynomial then compute the roots.

 **Input:** In put variables are the coefficients to the quadratic equation ax^2 + bx +c